Forgotten One (character): Powers and abilities

-The Forgotten One is a member of the Eternal race, and possesses a number of superhuman abilities common to the Eternals, but has trained some of them far beyond the norm.
+The Forgotten One is a member of the Eternal race and possesses a number of superhuman abilities common to the Eternals, but he has trained some of them far beyond the norm.
 While the exact limits are unknown, his immense, superhuman strength makes him the physically strongest of all known Eternals, save for Thanos.
 His strength has been shown to rival that of Thor, and Hercules.

-Like all other Eternals, The Forgotten One is virtually immortal.
+Like all other Eternals, the Forgotten One is virtually immortal.
 He has not aged since reaching adulthood and he is immune to all known diseases; his body is also highly durable and resistant to physical injury.
-He is capable of withstanding high caliber bullets, falls from great heights, powerful concussive forces, and temperature extremes, all without being injured.
+He is capable of withstanding high-caliber bullets, falls from great heights, powerful concussive forces, and temperature extremes, all without being injured.
 However, it is possible to injure him by disrupting the mental discipline that he maintains over his body.
 This ability allows him to control every molecule in his body, which in turn allows him to regenerate any damaged or destroyed tissue.
-However, should his mental discipline be broken, it is possible to permanently injure or kill him.
+Should his mental discipline be broken, however, it is possible to permanently injure or kill him.

-Other abilities that he has in common with most other Eternals include the power to fly at great speed, project beams of concussive force or heat from his eyes and hands, and the power to manipulate matter.
-To what degree these powers have been developed in comparison with other Eternals isn't known, but the first two have been stated as presumed to be average.
-He also has highly developed senses that helped to compensate for his former blindness, enabling him to be an excellent hunter and tracker.
+Other abilities that he shares with most other Eternals include the power to fly at great speed, project beams of concussive force or heat from his eyes and hands, and the power to manipulate matter.
+The degree to which these powers have been developed in comparison with other Eternals is unknown, but the first two have been stated as presumed to be average.
+He also possesses highly developed senses that helped to compensate for his former blindness, enabling him to be an excellent hunter and tracker.

 The Forgotten One is one of the most accomplished hand-to-hand combatants among the Eternals.
 He possesses an extraordinary melee capacity, with knowledge of most methods of hand-to-hand combat known in ancient Earth civilizations.
-He sometimes wears battle armor of unknown composition, and usually arms himself with simple hand weapons such as an axe, spear, or club.
+He usually arms himself with simple hand weapons and sometimes wears battle armor.

-Other characters

-Other characters have used the identity of either Gilgamesh or Hero.
-These include: